Are you wondering what are the top things to do in Samos Greece? If yes, this post is all about one of the most beautiful Greek islands!

 What is a Big Attraction in Samos?

-I was totally impressed by the Eupalides Tunnel, it is really an amazing – yet claustrophobic – experience.
+I was impressed by the Eupalides Tunnel, it is an amazing – yet claustrophobic – experience.
 I also loved the Archodissa restaurant on top of the Potami waterfalls.
 Their dishes are made in a wooden oven and they are delicious!!

 How Long Should I Stay in Samos?

-Ideally, you’d stay a minimum of 6 to 7 days to really make the most of the towns, the beaches, the sites, and its day trips.
+Ideally, you’d stay a minimum of 6 to 7 days to make the most of the towns, the beaches, the sites, and its day trips.

 Why Should You Visit Samos?